[Image description: a variety of makeup products led out on the floor. Features lots of purples, pinks and blues]

 I try and reflect my interest and dedication to avoiding animal tested products by creating a variety of makeup looks on my Instagram.
 I do everything from characters to everyday looks to over the top Pride themed creations and abstract experimental designs.
 I believe it is important for influencers and social media personalities to promote this aspect of the makeup world.
 Once companies who still test on animals stop receiving profits they will begin to realise the impact it has on the world and how much improvement could be made by using harmless methods of testing.

-[Image description: a three by three collage from @glitter_kidz's Instagram which has photos of their makeup looks all made by using the cruelty free products shown in previous images.]So what can you take away from this, reader?
+[Image description: a three by three collage of makeup looks all made by using the cruelty free products shown in previous images]So what can you take away from this, reader?
 At the very least I hope that it has opened your eyes to how you can make a change in your life in order to help the environment.
 As humans we should be making a more conscious effort to not supporting companies that cause pain and rather opt for kinder products like those mentioned.